osmhpi/stallgov/KERNEL_HACKING.md

 # Compiling kernel

-Using the memutil governor requires some minor changes to the linux kernel.
+Using the StallGov governor requires some minor changes to the linux kernel.

 Follow these steps: